Michelle Rouillard

-Michelle Emilie Rouillard Estrada (born October 28, 1986) is a French-Colombian beauty pageant titleholder, model, and Actor who was crowned Miss Colombia 2008.
+Michelle Emilie Rouillard Estrada (born October 28, 1986) is a French-Colombian beauty pageant titleholder, model, and actor who was crowned Miss Colombia 2008.
 As Miss Colombia, Rouillard represented Colombia at Miss Universe 2009, where she ended up without any placement.

 Early life

 Rouillard was born in Popayan, Cauca, Colombia to a French father, Patrick Rouillard and Colombian mother, María del Mar Estrada.
 Within her studies, it stands out that she is a professional in International Business from Concordia University in Montreal, Canada.
 In addition to her native language, Spanish, she also speaks English and French.
-She also studied acting her first role as an actress was in the telenovela La teacher de Inglés.
-As for her career as a model, she has participated in different catwalks, she is part of the stock models agency.
+She pursued studies in dramatic arts and made her professional acting debut in the telenovela La teacher de Inglés.
+In her modeling career, she has appeared in numerous runway presentations and is represented by the Stock Models agency.

-Michelle has shown herself as an admirer and practitioner of the esoteric arts and astrology, in January 2022 declared that she is a specialist in Vedic astrology and that since she was a child she felt a great inclination for esotericism and also being very young she made the astral chart, Curiously, she remembers that nothing that was read to him became reality.
+Michelle has stated in interviews that she is interested in esoteric practices and astrology.
+In January 2022, she described herself as a practitioner of Vedic astrology and said she had been interested in esoteric subjects since childhood.
+She also stated that she had her natal chart prepared when she was young and later did not observe the predictions to correspond with real-life events.